Inference From Random Restarts: Related Methods

 However, directly applying nonparametric Bayesian machinery in our setting is not straightforward.
 Dirichlet process priors place mass on infinitely many potential atoms, most of which are never observed.
 In the present context, solver outcomes are not arbitrary labels: they correspond to basins of attraction induced by the geometry of an objective function and the dynamics of an algorithm.
 As a result, the parameters of a nonparametric prior are not free, but constrained by geometric and dynamical considerations.
 Our framework makes explicit which aspects of the outcome distribution are identifiable from solver outputs and what assumptions need to be imposed on the solver for obtaining them.

-In the particular case of minimization of scalar functions, there exists a literature exploring optimal stopping rules when it comes to random restarts of local solvers \citep{boender1987bayesian, zielinski1981statistical, Boender1995}.
-This literature assumes that the function being optimized has an unknown number of finitely many local optima each with positive basin size.
-In this setting, the optimal stopping rule is to decide on when to stop depending on the observed values for the local optima.
-Our work differs from this literature as it can be applied to more general problems.
-Specifically, we develop a rigorous framework that establishes when the solution outcomes can be interpreted as random variables and when there are only finitely many solutions.
+For scalar minimization, a related literature studies optimal stopping rules for random restarts of local solvers \citep{boender1987bayesian, zielinski1981statistical, Boender1995}.
+It assumes an unknown finite number of local optima, each with positive basin size, and chooses a stopping rule based on the observed local-optimum values.
+Our work applies to more general problems by establishing when solver outcomes can be interpreted as random variables and when there are finitely many solutions.

 \paragraph{Basins of Attraction and Algorithmic Geometry} A separate literature studies basins of attraction in dynamical systems and optimization.
-Classical results characterize the stability, regularity, and measure-theoretic properties of basins under gradient flows and related dynamics (\cite{hirsch2013differential}).
-In nonconvex optimization, recent work has analyzed how properties of the objective function and algorithm—such as smoothness, step size, and curvature—determine convergence behavior and basin structure (e.g., \cite{lee2016gradient, ge2015escaping, bhojanapalli2016global}).
+Classical results characterize the stability, regularity, and measure-theoretic properties of basins under gradient flows and related dynamics \citep{hirsch2013differential}.
+In nonconvex optimization, recent work has analyzed how properties of the objective function and algorithm—such as smoothness, step size, and curvature—determine convergence behavior and basin structure \citep[e.g.,][]{lee2016gradient, ge2015escaping, bhojanapalli2016global}.

 This literature provides essential intuition for why basins exist and why their sizes may vary dramatically across solutions.
 However, it is almost entirely deterministic in nature.
 Basin geometry is treated as an object to be characterized given full knowledge of the function and dynamics, rather than inferred from finite observations.
 In contrast, our setting assumes that the researcher observes only the terminal outputs of a solver under random initialization, not the underlying geometry itself.
 Our contribution is not to refine geometric characterizations of basins, but to use the minimal geometric fact—that basins induce a probability distribution over outcomes under random initialization—as the basis for statistical inference.